GeotrekCE/Geotrek-admin/docs/synchronization.rst

 Synchronization with a distant Geotrek-Rando serveur
 ----------------------------------------------------

-If your server hosts both Geotrek-Admin and Geotrek-Rando, you just have to configure Geotrek-Rando so it uses the directory chosen above.
-Be sure nginx or apache will have access rights to read these data.
+If your server hosts both Geotrek-admin and Geotrek-rando, you just have to configure Geotrek-rando so it uses the directory chosen above.
+Be sure NGINX or Apache will have access rights to read these data.

 If you have separated servers, you have to copy files, for example with ``rsync`` command: